gabrielrondon/about/me.md

 ## relevant experiences
 ### crypto consultant
 *2018-*
-Working for an international exchange remotely.
+- Working for an international exchange remotely as a consultant (account management & customer services) which helped to learn about the investors and customer's needs.
+- Helped to develop the content for one ICO (crafty.work) which helped to learn about the general process of an ICO

 ### WiseReader / **founder**
 *2017-2018*